Centrifuge

 Which centrifuge for PRP?

 The production of platelet-rich plasma (PRP) from whole blood requires centrifugation to isolate and concentrate platelets.
 Centrifugation uses the principle of centrifugal force to accelerate the natural sedimentation process.
-Practitioners who administer PRP with a significant concentration of viable platelets into damaged tissue see increased tissue regeneration and better outcomes.
+Practitioners who administer PRP with a significant concentration of viable platelets into damaged tissue see increased tissue regeneration and better results.

-PRP Preparation
+PRP preparation

 Centrifugation accelerates this innate deposition process and allows physicians to isolate and re-inject platelets very quickly.
-Under centrifugation, particles in suspension experience a radial force that moves them away from the axis of rotation.
-Particles with the next density move faster and are separated from less dense and smaller particles.
+Under centrifugation, the particles in suspension experience a radial force that moves them away from the axis of rotation.
+Particles with the closest density move faster and are separated from less dense and smaller particles.

-Best PRP centrifuge rates and protocols.
+Best PRP centrifuge rates and protocols

 Centrifugation and temperature